FuelsEurope

 25 Oct 2024

-Their ask — FuelsEurope requests regulatory certainty for long-term investments, consistent rules across renewable and low-carbon fuels, and clear guidelines for co-processing multiple fuel types.
+Message — FuelsEurope requests regulatory certainty for long-term investments, consistent rules across renewable and low-carbon fuels, and clear guidelines for co-processing multiple fuel types.
 They want unit-specific performance values recognized over default values and protection for first-movers from regulatory changes.1234

-How it helps them — This would maximize the load factor of manufacturing assets and reduce the energy transition bill.5
+Why — This would maximize the load factor of manufacturing assets and reduce the energy transition bill.5

-Who loses — Environmental groups lose if dated carbon sources remain eligible and gas producers avoid methane reduction efforts.6
+Impact — Environmental groups lose if dated carbon sources remain eligible and gas producers avoid methane reduction efforts.6

 Meeting with Miriam Lexmann (Member of the European Parliament)